isolver/ioHub/docs/iohub/manual/performance.rst

-The advantage of this model is that the ioHub Server is able to spend all its time checking for new events from devices that need to be polled, and handling callback functions from devices that using event driven motification model.
-This can continue regardless of what state the PsychoPy experiment is in.
-Events are handled and processed by the ioHub when PsychoPy is laoding an image, drawing updated graphics to the video card backbuffer, or waiting in a blocked state for the start of the next vertical retrace to occur in the video card logic.
+The advantage of this model is that the ioHub Server is able to spend all its time checking for new events from devices that need to be polled, and handling callback functions from devices that use event driven modification.
+This monitoring can proceed regardless of what state the PsychoPy experiment is in.
+Events are handled and processed by the ioHub when PsychoPy is loading an image, drawing updated graphics to the video card backbuffer, or waiting in a blocked state for the start of the next vertical retrace to occur in the video card logic.
 This means that the precision of event timestamping will be much better than what is possible when events are processed 'in between'